SandraBayabos/kami_airlines/README.md

 ### 7. Tests

-Testing has been implemented using `django tests`
+Testing has been implemented using `django tests` and can be run with the commaned `python3 manage.py test`

 The latest Coverage Report is as follows: